 - Baking Soda

-Tip: It is best to have two funnels, one for filling the bottle with vinegar and one for the balloon.
-If you only have one funnel, it is important that you completely wash and dry the funnel after you add the vinegar and before you put it into the balloon.
+Step 3 – Then insert another funnel into the mouth of the balloon.
+We recommend using two different funnels.
+One funnel for filling the bottle with vinegar and one for the balloon.
+However, you can do the experiment with only one funnel.
+Just make sure you completely wash and dry the funnel after you add the vinegar and before you put it into the balloon.
+This is very important.

-Step 3 – Place two teaspoons of baking soda into the funnel so it falls into the balloon.
-Then remove the balloon from the funnel.
+Step 4 – Place two teaspoons of baking soda into the funnel so it falls into the balloon.
+When the balloon is filled with the baking soda, carefully remove it from the funnel.

-Step 5 – While holding the bottle, lift the end of the balloon allowing the baking soda to drop into the bottle
+Step 6 – While holding the bottle, lift the end of the balloon and allow the baking soda to drop into the bottle.

 When baking soda (a base) and vinegar (an acid) are mixed together they create a chemical reaction that results in the formation of carbon dioxide gas.
 Gases do not have a specific shape or volume, rather they expand rapidly filling their container.
 Gases expand rapidly because their particles move at high speeds in all directions.
 As the carbon dioxide gas fills the bottle, it has nowhere else to go so it begins to fill the balloon.
 As the carbon dioxide gas fills the balloon, the balloon inflates.
 The more gas that is created, the larger the balloon will inflate.